2martin2/koalafolio/README.rst

    - exodus (v1/txs/.json)
    - others could work as well but not tested

- import trades from exchanges using der API: supported exchanges (so far):
+ import trades from exchanges using their API: supported exchanges (so far):
    - kraken